 Both Kenya and Tanzania are famed for their wildlife, and have plenty to offer.
-I’ve been on safari in both countries, and while they’re equally spectacular I find Kenya more alluring for wildlife.
+I’ve been on safari in both countries, and while they’re equally spectacular, when it comes to choosing between Tanzania or Kenya for safari, I find Kenya more alluring.

 The Great Migration is a draw to both Kenya and Tanzania, but the best place to view it is in Kenya’s Maasai Mara.
 This is where the wildebeest cross the Mara River in droves making for a true National Geographic moment for visitors.